caiks/TBOT02/README.md

 model028_location|5|242|873|50
 model027|5|38|1342|158

-We can see that *model* 28, which is *conditioned* on `location`, is quicker than *induced model* 27 for the same mode of operation.
-The actives dynamically *induce* their *models*, so the proper comparison between `TBOT02` and `TBOT01` is the case of *model* 27.
+We can see that *model* 28, which is *conditioned* on `location`, is quicker than *induced model* 27 for the same mode of operation, because the `location` *entropy* is lower.
+Actives dynamically *induce* their *models*, so the proper comparison between `TBOT02` and `TBOT01` is the case of *model* 27.

-`TBOT01` was implemented with a separate [controller](https://github.com/caiks/TBOT01/blob/master/controller.h) and actor.
+`TBOT01` is implemented with a separate [controller](https://github.com/caiks/TBOT01/blob/master/controller.h) and actor.
 The controller processes the actions and action requests, avoids collisions and optionally performs turns at random intervals.
 It also records the lidar sensor data and odometry.
-The `TBOT01` actor made action requests to the controller based on the given *model* and *history* according to the mode.
+The `TBOT01` actor makes action requests to the controller based on the given *model* and *history* according to the mode.

 In `TBOT02` the controller functions are incorporated into the actor so that there is only a single node and there is no need for inter-process communication.
 The controller functions and actor functions run in separate threads, however, so that the turtlebot is always responsive.

 The configuration of the `TBOT02` actor has been moved from the command line to a JSON file.
 At startup the actor reads its JSON file in order to determine the active structure amongst other parameters.
 If the structure is undefined the actor simply behaves in the same way as the `TBOT01` controller, generally moving ahead while avoiding collisions and optionally making random turns.

 There are only two `TBOT02` structures. `struct001` defines the two *level* active structure that corresponds to test [`induce05` ](#induce05) above.
 In this case there are 12 *level* one actives, each with a fixed non-overlapping field-of-view of 30 degrees, and 1 *level* two active.
+The *level* one active *history size* defaults to 10,000 *events*.
+The *level* two active *size* defaults to 1,000,000 *events*.

 `struct002` adds a third *level* to `struct001` (corresponding to test [`induce08` ](#induce08) above).
 This *level* contains 6 actives with various sets of underlying and reflexive *frames*.
+The *level* three active *size* defaults to 1,000,000 *events*.

+The *induce* threshold defaults to 100 *events* for the actives in both structures.

 After creating the active structure the actor then initialises three types of processing, implemented in the main thread or children threads.
 The first is the node update looping in the main thread with an interval defaulting to 10 milliseconds.
 The node update performs the controller actions with collision avoidance and random turn.

 The second is an 'act' thread that loops with an interval defaulting to 250 milliseconds.
-At each act the actor updates the active *levels* in sequence from lowest to highest, running the active updates within a *level* in parallel threads.
+At each act the actor updates the active *levels* with the current *event*.
+The *levels* are updated in sequence from lowest to highest, running the active updates within a *level* in parallel threads.
 The actor then processes the mode if set.

 Lastly the actor starts separate induce threads for each active in the structure.
 An induce thread loops by running the induce on its active and then sleeping for an interval defaulting to 10 milliseconds.
 This short interval means that the induce will be performed for any active breaching the induce threshold soon after the breaching *event* is updated.
 The actor therefore is *modelling* the whole active structure in near real-time.

 When the `TBOT02` is terminated, it dumps the actives to file.
 A subsequent run can specify an initial *model* so that there is no need to *model* from scratch each time.
-The mode tests often used the same initial *model* to ensure that the starting point was the same for each.
+The mode tests often use the same initial *model* to ensure that the starting point is the same for each.

-The first `TBOT02` *model* is *model* 61 which has the following configuration -
+The first `TBOT02` *model* is *model* 61 which has the following JSON configuration -
 ```json
 {
 	"bias_interval" : 5000,